 - No vanity URL.
 If your LinkedIn address has a bunch of numbers at the end of it, you need to create your vanity URL.
 This makes it easier for you to put your LinkedIn profile address on your business card.
 If you have a common name, you’ll need to add your middle name or initial.
 LinkedIn will let you know if your name is available.

-- No summary.
-Here is where you promote your business – not your resume or your life story!
+- No about section.
+Here is where you promote your business – not your resume or your whole life story!
 You have a business, you’re not looking for work.
 Here’s where you add relevant keywords describing what you do and what you offer.
 Use bullet points not long, wordy paragraphs.
 Don’t use “flowery language” either.
 Get to the point.
 You’ve got plenty of space here.
 Use it.
+Furthermore, don’t write long paragraphs.
+Use bullet points with either the “-” or “*” as the bullet.
+(No formal formatting here.)

 - Only one job experience.
 For a profile to be complete, LinkedIn requires at least 2 jobs.
-Add even a college job in there.
+If need be, add even a college job.
 Make sure that your current position is where you are working now.
 Even if you do more than one thing.
 Moreover, make sure people know exactly what it is that you do!
+Describe your company’s business here.
+You have space, use it!
+Remember, make it keyword-centric.
+Use the Google Keyword Tool to determine what keywords or phrases people are searching for.
+Google indexes LinkedIn.

 - No recommendations.
-Recommendations are important as they carry more weight than “endorsements”.
-Anyone can click on the “endorse” button — even if they know you or not.
-Recommendations have be to personally written by someone who knows you or your work and they need to be connect to you on LinkedIn.
+Recommendations are important as they a lot of weight.
+Recommendations have be to personally written by someone who knows you or your work and they have to be connect to you on LinkedIn.

 - No skills.
 These are your keywords.
 You can put up to 50 skills.
 Use them.